Bloom-host/BloomDocs/docs/extras/grafana.md

       - targets: ["yourip:port"] #set your server ip and port
 ```

-After adding your servers the `prometheus.yml` file can then look like this.
+After adding your servers the `prometheus.yml` file, it then looks like this.

 ```yaml
 # my global config